Saiyato/pogoplugpro/README.md

 Ok, so what are we talking about, and what are the requirements?

 1. We need access to the terminal
-2. We need to flash a new uBoot
+2. We need to flash a new bootloader
 3. We need to create an Ubuntu filesystem to boot from (the NAND only has 128MB)
 4. We would like WiFi to be operational
 5. We could install something like OMV (OpenMediaVault)